talon-one/TalonOne.cs/docs/ManagementApi.md

             var loyaltyProgramId = 789;  // long | Identifier of the loyalty program.
 You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. var loyaltyTransactionType = loyaltyTransactionType_example;  // string | Filter results by loyalty transaction type: - `manual`: Loyalty transaction that was done manually. - `session`: Loyalty transaction that resulted from a customer session. - `import`: Loyalty transaction that was imported from a CSV file.  (optional) var subledgerId = subledgerId_example;  // string | The ID of the subledger by which we filter the data. (optional) var customerSessionIDs = new List<string>(); // List<string> | Filter the results by a list of customer session IDs.
 To include multiple IDs, repeat the parameter for each one, for example, `?customerSessionIDs=id1&customerSessionIDs=id2`.
 The response contains only data associated with the specified sessions.  (optional) var transactionUUIDs = new List<string>(); // List<string> | Filter the results by a list of transaction UUIDs.
 To include multiple IDs, repeat the parameter for each one, for example, `?transactionUUIDs=uuid1&transactionUUIDs=uuid2`.
 The response contains only data associated with the specified transactions.  (optional) var startDate = 2013-10-20T19:20:30+01:00;  // DateTime? | Date and time from which results are returned.
-Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
+Results are filtered by transaction creation date.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
 If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.  (optional) var endDate = 2013-10-20T19:20:30+01:00;  // DateTime? | Date and time by which results are returned.
-Results are filtered by transaction creation date.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
-The time zone setting considered is `UTC`.
-If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.  (optional) var pageSize = 789;  // long? | The number of items in the response. (optional)  (default to 50) var skip = 789;  // long? | The number of items to skip when paging through large result sets. (optional)
+Results are filtered by transaction creation date.  > [!note] **Note** > - This must be an RFC3339 timestamp string. > - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting >   considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.  (optional) var pageSize = 789;  // long? | The number of items in the response. (optional)  (default to 50) var skip = 789;  // long? | The number of items to skip when paging through large result sets. (optional) var awaitsActivation = true;  // bool? | If `true`: Filters results to include only point transactions that have action-based activation and have not expired.
+If `false`: Returns a `400` response.  (optional)

             try
             {
                 // List loyalty program transactions
-                InlineResponse20017 result = apiInstance.GetLoyaltyProgramTransactions(loyaltyProgramId, loyaltyTransactionType, subledgerId, customerSessionIDs, transactionUUIDs, startDate, endDate, pageSize, skip);
+                InlineResponse20019 result = apiInstance.GetLoyaltyProgramTransactions(loyaltyProgramId, loyaltyTransactionType, subledgerId, customerSessionIDs, transactionUUIDs, startDate, endDate, pageSize, skip, awaitsActivation);
                 Debug.WriteLine(result);
             }
             catch (ApiException  e)